India's Modi is known for charging hard. After a lackluster election, he may have to adapt his style

 “Negotiating and forming a coalition, working with coalition partners, grappling with the tradeoffs that come with coalition politics — none of this fits in well with Modi’s brand of assertive and go-it-alone politics,” said Michael Kugelman, director of the Wilson Center’s South Asia Institute.

 The surprising election results upended widespread expectations before the vote and exit polls that suggested a stronger showing for Modi’s Bharatiya Janata Party.
 In the end, the party won 240 seats — short of the 272 needed to form the government on its own.
-But the coalition it belongs to, the National Democratic Alliance, secured a majority that should allow Modi to retain power in the world’s most populous nation.
+But the coalition it belongs to, the National Democratic Alliance, secured a majority in the 543-seat lower house that should allow Modi to retain power in the world’s most populous nation.

 "India cuts Modi down," read one Indian newspaper headline on Wednesday, referring to the 642 million voters as well as the opposing INDIA alliance, which clawed seats away from the BJP.